-News & Updates about Zeena's activities are posted regularly.
+News & Updates about Zeena's activities are posted to this blog regularly.

-For historical info and archival material, please see our associate page at http://www.zeena.eu/
+For biographical/historical info and archival material, please see the Zeena Schreck Wikipedia page

 SUPPORT FOR WORKS IN PROGRESS

-Her livelihood and funding for current audio-visual projects rely on commissioned work, teaching, lecturing, performing, and fan-based support in sales of her creative work, as well as donations.
+Her livelihood and funding for current audio-visual projects rely solely on commissioned work, teaching, lecturing, performing, and fan-based support of her creative work, as well as donations.

 If you would like to pledge your support towards the production costs involved in current works in progress, please use the PayPal donation button below.

 Thank you for your support of Zeena's work!

 8 8 88